OpenNebula/docs/source/quick_start/operation_basics/provisioning_edge_cluster.rst

 .. +add screenshot
 .. based on image:: /images/fireedge_cpi_provider_list1.png

-Sunstone should display the **Create Provision** screen.
-The screen shows the available providers (in this case, the AWS provider created in the previous step).
-The AWS provider offers two provision templates: **aws-hci-cluster** and **aws-edge-cluster**:
+Sunstone displays the **Create Provision** screen.
+Here you can select provision and provider type, and choose between the provision templates available for a particular provider.
+In this case, the AWS provider offers two provision templates: **aws-hci-cluster** and **aws-edge-cluster**:

 .. image:: /images/oneprovision-aws_provider_options.png
     :align: center